kevinsibug/Blue-Mark/README.md

 ```
 python -m venv ~/.virtualenvs/bluemark
 ```
-[For MacOS] This creates a virtual environment named tanongdb in a folder entitled .virtualenvs.
+[For MacOS] This creates a virtual environment named bluemark in a folder entitled .virtualenvs.

 ```
 source ~/.virtualenvs/bluemark/bin/activate